tkrabel/bamboolib/installation/troubleshooting/troubleshooting.md

 Please make sure that the following is correct:
 - you try to run bamboolib in a Jupyter Notebook and not Jupyter Lab.
 - you opened the Jupyter Notebook in the Chrome or Firefox browser.
 You don't use the Internet Explorer.
+- the ipython notebook file you are working with is **not** called "bamboolib".

 If the installation still doesn't work, please continue reading.